Drug and Alcohol Rehab in Derby

 Begin the admissions process at an alcohol and drug rehab in Derby by giving our team a call on 0800 088 66 86

-The Alcohol Use Disorder Identification Test (AUDIT) at Drug and alcohol Rehab in Derby
+Using the Alcohol Use Disorder Identification Test (AUDIT) at Drug and alcohol Rehab in Derby

 Out of these, the Alcohol Use Disorders Identification Test is the most popular criteria and is used both in clinics and as a form of self-assessment.